 Q: How can I know if the eggs are as good as fresh when I go to use them after several months?

-A: You can tell the freshness of an egg using a simple 'float test'.
+A: You can tell the freshness of an egg by using a simple egg float test.
 Place the egg in a jar of water.
 If the egg stays at the bottom lying on its’ side, it's very fresh.
 If it stands up or is suspended in the middle but is still submerged, it's not as fresh but still good to eat.
 If the egg floats, it's very old, don't use it.
 Discard the egg carefully.

 Q: What if I find that an egg has broken in the limewater?